 8. Ruby M Mize Azalea Garden

 The most extensive azalea garden in Texas, the Ruby M Mize Azalea Garden, is located on the campus of Stephen F. Austin State University, in Nacogdoches, at 2107 University Drive.
-Guided tours of the Mize Garden are available weekdays during the season for $5 per person.
+Guided tours of the Mize Garden are available weekdays during the season for a small fee.
 Be astounded by over 6,500 azaleas, 200 camellias, and 180 varieties of Japanese Maples along more than a mile of walking trails across 8 acres.

-Download the Azalea Trail 2021 Brochure showing the Ruby M Mize Garden and three trails totaling 25 miles of driving routes through beautifully landscaped residential areas.
+Download the Azalea Trail 2022 Brochure (PDF) showing the Ruby M Mize Garden and three trails totaling 25 miles of driving routes through beautifully landscaped residential areas.
 Each course starts at the Visitor Center, at 200 E Main Street, near the Nacogdoches Fire Museum.

 9. The Southern Indica Trail

 The Southern Indica Trail, 8 miles featuring Indica azaleas, takes you past the Durst-Taylor Historic House and Garden, the Stone Fort Museum, and the Nacogdoches Railroad Depot, plus the Old University Building, dating back to 1859.